MathieuMorel62/holbertonschool-interview/README.md

 13. [**N Queens**](https://github.com/MathieuMorel62/holbertonschool-interview/tree/main/nqueens): This project involves solving the N Queens problem, which consists of placing N queens on an N×N chessboard without them attacking each other.
 This is an application of the backtracking algorithm, providing all possible solutions to this classic problem.
 This project illustrates a practical application of algorithms and Python programming concepts.

+14. [**Sorted Array To AVL**](https://github.com/MathieuMorel62/holbertonschool-interview/tree/main/sorted_array_to_avl): This project aims to build an AVL tree (Adelson-Velsky and Landis Tree) from a sorted table.
+The goal is to effectively convert an array into a balanced binary tree structure, thus optimizing search, insertion and deletion operations.

 ------------------

 ## Contact